 WHY SEND A COPYRIGHT INFRINGEMENT CEASE AND DESIST LETTER?

-Principally, the purpose in drafting and sending one of these letters is to let your opposition know that you are aware of the infringement, that you would like the copyright infringement to cease, and that you are prepared to enforce your Copyright.
+Principally, the purpose in drafting and sending one of these letters is to let your opposition know that you are aware of the IP Infringement, that you would like the copyright infringement to cease, and that you are prepared to enforce your Copyright.
 Copyright Cease and Desist letters more often than not can lead to a quick and painless resolution of the matter if handled properly.

 An effective copyright infringement letter contains several parts: